Skip to content

 What is the Texas Transfer Framework?

-The Texas Transfer Framework (TTF) is intended to make transferring credits between public colleges in Texas seamless and transparent.
-It's important if you plan to transfer from a 2-year college to a 4-year college.
-Or if you have dual credit from high school and are entering a Texas public college.
-Designed for the most popular degree plans, it outlines the courses to earn an associate degree for transfer.
+The Texas Transfer Framework (TTF) is intended to make transferring credits between public colleges in Texas more seamless and transparent.
+It’s especially helpful if you plan to transfer from a two-year college to a four-year university, are returning to college after time away, or earned dual credit in high school and are now enrolling in a Texas public college.

 Courses that make up the Texas Transfer Framework